• Skip to primary navigation

 • Feedback

-• Shredded turkey - we use this as our main leftovers recipe and use the majority of our turkey in it.
-We shred ours, but you could chop it in to chunks.
+• Shredded turkey - We use this as our main turkey leftovers recipe and use the majority of our turkey in it.
+We shred ours, but you could chop it into chunks.
 Only got chicken?
 Use that instead.
 You can use this recipe with out leftovers too, just cook some chunks of chicken or turkey breast fresh.

-• Vegetables - After an indulgent festive season, we like to pack as many vegetables in to this as possible.
+• Vegetables - After an indulgent festive season, we like to pack as many vegetables into this leftover turkey curry recipe as possible.
 A base of onion, mushrooms and peppers work, and we like courgette and/or aubergine too.
 We sometimes throw in leftover roasted vegetables from Christmas day too.
 Just before serving, we had a couple of handfuls of spinach to give it a green boost too.

 • Sauce - This is a tomato based curry, with just a tin of chopped tomatoes.
 We wanted to make it a little bit creamy, so we added half a tin of coconut milk which also adds loads of flavour.
 But you could leave it out or swap it for double cream, which you might have leftover from Christmas anyway.